mrsumitbd/mrsumitbd.github.io/_pages/about.md

 Beyond research, I have a background in industry and education, having served as a Lead Data Science Instructor at **General Assembly** and an AI Engineer at **Pentavere**.
 I am a strong advocate for open science, sustainable technology, and education for all.

 When I am not coding (usually in **Python**) or writing, I am a proud father to a three-year-old.
-You can often find me exploring the streets of Toronto and Montreal with my camera, or planning my next pilgrimage to Mecca, Medina, or perhaps a culinary trip to Japan.
+You can often find me exploring the streets of Toronto and Montreal with my camera, or planning a pilgrimage to Mecca, Medina, or perhaps a culinary trip to Japan.

 </div>